Greg Hands: Early life and career

-Hands was born on 14 November 1965 to British parents in New York City.
+Gregory Hands was born on 14 November 1965 to British parents in New York City.
 He lived in the United States until he was seven years old and his family moved back to the UK.
-He was educated at state schools in England; according to his website, "the family was constantly on the move, due to the Labour Government of 1974–1979 closing down grammar schools".
-Hands completed his secondary education at Dr Challoner's Grammar School, Amersham in 1984.
+He was educated at state schools in England, and completed his secondary education at Dr Challoner's Grammar School, Amersham in 1984.

-During his gap year he worked in a swimming pool in Berlin; he became interested in the Eastern Bloc, visiting Prague and other Eastern European cities on future holidays.
+During his gap year Hands worked in a swimming pool in Berlin where he gained the nickname “Tapper;” he became interested in the Eastern Bloc, visiting Prague and other Eastern European cities on future holidays.

 He went on to attend Robinson College, Cambridge, where he graduated with a first in Modern History in 1989.
-He joined the Conservative Party as a student, served as the chairman of the Cambridge University Conservative Association, and was on the Executive Committee of the Cambridge University Students' Union.
+He joined the Conservative Party as a student, served as the chairman of the Cambridge University Conservative Association, and was on the executive committee of the Cambridge University Students' Union.

 Hands spent eight years after university in banking.
 He worked on trading floors in derivatives at the City of London and New York City until 1997.